Is the GMAT Official Guide Enough?

 Regarding whether the Official Guide is sufficient for GMAT preparation, here is what we’ve found:

-• There are four Official Guides: the GMAT Official Guide, the Official Guide for Quantitative Review, the Official Guide for Verbal Review, and GMAT Official Advanced Questions.
+• There are 4 Official Guides: the GMAT Official Guide, the Official Guide Quantitative Review, the Official Guide Verbal Review, and the Official Guide Data Insights Review.

 • The Official Guides contain mostly practice questions and explanations along with some limited information about the GMAT.